 The month of April is dedicated to The Holy Spirit.
-The entire month falls during the Easter season .
-The liturgical color is white — the color of light, a symbol of joy, purity and innocence (absolute or restored).
+The first three days of the month fall during the season of Lent which is represented by the liturgical color purple — a symbol of penance, mortification and the sorrow of a contrite heart.
+The remainder of April falls during the Easter season which is represented by the liturgical color white — the color of light, a symbol of joy, purity and innocence (absolute or restored).

 The feasts on the General Roman Calendar celebrated during the month of April are: